-This is even more significant when it comes to financial literacy, which I’m of the belief should form part of every school’s curriculum, in addition to being a core subject at TAFE, university and trade courses.
+Financial literacy is an essential skill, which I’m of the belief should form part of every school’s curriculum, in addition to being a core subject at TAFE, university and trade courses.
 Sadly however very little is taught at any institution and many never learn the basics until it is too late.

-In understanding the importance of financial literacy from an early age, we consider the opportunity to have choice, and in turn financial freedom in years to come, something we all have the opportunity to achieve.
-Remembering it is not about how much money a person earns that determines an individual’s financial path but that it is what you do with your money that matters.
+Developing financial literacy from an early age will result in greater choices, and in turn financial freedom in years to come, something we all strive for and can achieve.
+Remembering it is not about how much money a person earns that determines a financial path, but that it is what you do with your money that matters.

 Given helping our clients achieve financial freedom is at the core of what we do, we are passionate about educating people around the importance of fiscal choices and what it means in the long run.

 Let us now explore some of the key fundamentals.